efrecon/sshd-cloudflared/README.md

 This command works as follows:

-+ It passes your current directory for access to the container, ensuring that you will be able to access the files exported from that location.
++ It passes your current directory for access to the container, ensuring that you will be able to access the files at that location, and nothing else.
 + It passes your current user details (user and group identifier) to the container so that the entrypoint will be able to setup the ssh server with proper credentials.